hoffmangroup/segway/doc/api.rst

 ====================
-Segway API Reference
+GMTK API Reference
 ====================

 Description
 ===========

-The Segway API provides a Python framework to design dynamic Bayesian models for custom tasks.
+The GMTK API provides a Python framework to design dynamic Bayesian models for custom tasks.
 Segway can perform training and inference using these user-defined models.

-The Segway API is installed with Segway automatically.
+The GMTK API is installed with Segway automatically.

 Workflow
 ========

-The Segway API describes the model using two files:
+The GMTK API describes the model using two files:

   1. A structure file describing the graphical network's nodes and edges.
 This should be written using the GMTK structure language.
 The GMTK